huggingface/accelerate/examples/README.md

 ## Finer Examples

-While the first two scripts are extremely barebones when it comes to what you can do with accelerate, there are two complementary scripts for each: `complete_cv_example.py` and `complete_nlp_example.py`.
+While the first two scripts are extremely barebones when it comes to what you can do with accelerate, more advanced features are documented in two other locations.

-These two serve to document what else the `Accelerate` library is able to do, outside of just the basic training loop.
-They each have the following additional arguments:
+### `by_feature` examples

+These scripts are *individual* examples highlighting one particular feature or use-case within Accelerate.
+They all stem from the [nlp_example.py](./nlp_example.py) script, and any changes or modifications is denoted with a `# New Code #` comment.

+Read the README.md file located in the `by_feature` folder for more information.

+### `complete_*` examples

+These two scripts contain *every* single feature currently available in Accelerate in one place, as one giant script.

+New arguments that can be passed include:

 - `checkpointing_steps`, whether the various states should be saved at the end of every `n` steps, or `"epoch"` for each epoch.
 States are then saved to folders named `step_{n}` or `epoch_{n}`
 - `resume_from_checkpoint`, should be used if you want to resume training off of a previous call to the script and passed a `checkpointing_steps` to it.